IBM/node-red-contrib-ibm-igc/README.md

 `npm i node-red-contrib-ibm-igc`

-Open your Node-RED instance and you should have IGC nodes available in the palette (under `storage`) and a new config node available one you drag one into a flow.
+Open your Node-RED instance and you should have IGC nodes available in the palette (under `storage`) and a new config node available once you drag one into a flow.

 ## IGC in